 2. Set a date and time

 Hold your event online, or after lockdown lifts, hold it in your home or at church.
-For online, Zoom, Google Meet, and Houseparty are just some of the platforms that offer free group video calls where you can enjoy your mince pies and mulled wine with others.
+For online, use Zoom and Google Meet, are two of the platforms that offer free group video calls where you can enjoy your mince pies and mulled wine with others.

 3. Set up your fundraising page

 Use JustGiving to set up your fundraising page, and ask people for donations.
 Alternatively, you can donate any money you’ve collected via the CAFOD website.

 4. Promote your event

 Use social media to spread the word!
 You could even notify the local paper or put a notice in your parish newsletter.
 Don’t forget to tag CAFOD on social media with the hashtag #CAFOD.
 Please email firstname.lastname@example.org to let us know what you’re planning!